List of Birmingham City F.C. managers: Managers

 All first-team matches in national or international competition are counted, except for those in The Combination of 1888–89, the abandoned 1939–40 Football League season and those in wartime leagues and cups.
 Statistics for the Football Alliance and for the FA Cup before Small Heath F.C.'s 1892 election to the Football League are sourced from (Matthews 1995).
-Dates and statistics thereafter are sourced from the English National Football Archive.
+Dates and statistics thereafter until the end of the 2023–24 season are sourced from the English National Football Archive.
 Discrepancies are noted and sourced within the table.